30th Waffen Grenadier Division of the SS: Formation and initial organization

 On 31 July 1944 orders were issued to form a division from the personnel of the Schutzmannschaft-Brigade Siegling, who were subsequently organized into four infantry regiments (numbered 1 through 4).
 The initial organization of the division also included an artillery battalion, a cavalry battalion, and a training battalion.
 At this time, the division's full name was 30.
 Waffen-Grenadier-Division der SS (russische Nr.
 2).
-The term "Waffen-Grenadier" was used to denote SS infantry divisions manned by personnel of other-than-German ethnicity.
+The term "Waffen-Grenadier der SS" was used to denote SS infantry divisions manned by personnel of other-than-German ethnicity, to get around the organization's racial policies, as they were subordinated to the SS but not considered fully part of it.
+Partly from this, the level of camaraderie between the German and non-German members of the division was not very high.
+The families of enlisted members were sent to work in Germany, officers.
+There were desertions from the 30th division as early as its training phase in August 1944.

-At the end of August 1944, division strength was estimated as 11,600 with the bulk originating from Belarus.
-The leadership cadre of the division was primarily German.
+Although the division was designated as Russian, its members included Belarusians, Russians, and Ukrainians.
+The officer corps was primarily German, though it also included non-Germans, who had originally been trained for the Belarusian Home Defence.
+The latter were most often assistants to German commanders.
+The division had about 10,000 troops.

-In mid-August 1944, the division was moved by rail to northeastern France in the region of Belfort and Mulhouse.
+In mid-August 1944, the division was moved by rail to northeastern France near Belfort and Mulhouse.
 By October, the organization of the division had been altered to three infantry regiments of three battalions each, a motorcycle (reconnaissance) battalion, an artillery battalion, and a field replacement battalion.
 The artillery battalion consisted of two batteries of captured 122-mm Soviet artillery pieces.